RapTho/telegramBot/Node-RED/Complete flow/README.md

 ![Node-RED flow](../../.ignoreImages/node-red_complete_flow.png)

 ## How to get up and running
 This is the complete flow as I use it.
+All the credentials have been removed before exporting the flow.

+Make sure you have all required IBM Cloud services and node modules.
+Check them [here](https://github.com/RapTho/telegramBot/blob/master/README.md#requirements)

+Copy the "node-red-complete-flow.json" content and import it into your Node-RED instance.
+See [how it's done](https://nodered.org/docs/user-guide/editor/workspace/import-export)

+Do the same for the Watson Assistant JSON file.
+Do it like [this](https://developer.ibm.com/tutorials/learn-how-to-export-import-a-watson-assistant-workspace/) or in the Dashboard when creating a new skill.

+In the IBM Cloud you can [connect your services to your Node-RED instance](https://cloud.ibm.com/docs/resources?topic=resources-connect_app).
+This saves you the copy and pasting of your API keys.
+Otherwise just copy+paste your keys to the required nodes.

-Credentials of the Watson AI nodes have been removed.
-Also the API key of the http call to opengatedata, which translates the location from word to coordinates, has to be modified the following way:
+Also the URL of the HTTP GET call to opencagedata, which translates the location from word to coordinates, needs to be modified the following way:

 ```
 msg.url = "https://api.opencagedata.com/geocode/v1/json?q=" + msg.loc + "&key=REPLACE_WITH_YOUR_APIKEY&language=en&pretty=1"